apache/pulsar/site2/docs/sql-rest-api.md

 }
 ```

+> Note
+>
+> All response data is only for displaying to humans as a hint about the query's state on the server.
+It is not in sync in the query state from the client's perspective and must not be used to determine whether the query is finished.

 ## Response JSON field

-- `status`

-The `status` field is only for displaying to humans as a hint about the query’s state on the server.

 - `error`